 404.4.1 Drum Plant.
 The plant shall be specifically designed for drum mixing and shall be capable of satisfactorily heating, drying and mixing bituminous mixtures.
 Heating shall be controlled to prevent damage to the aggregate or the asphalt binder.
 The temperature of the mixture when discharged from the mixer shall be within the range specified in Sec 1015 for the grade of asphalt binder being used.
 The rate of flow through the drum shall be controlled such that the bituminous material and aggregate shall be mixed until a homogeneous mixture with all particles uniformly coated is obtained, and in no case shall the quantity of mixture produced exceed the manufacturer's rated capacity.

 404.4.2 Feed Indicators.
 Each feeding orifice shall have an adjustable gate with an indicator provided to reference the opening setting.
 A device shall be installed on each aggregate feeder to indicate when the flow of material from the bin is below the point where accurate proportioning through the feeder gates can be accomplished.
 These indicators shall be positive in action and shall actuate a clearly visible or audible signal to the plant operator, or stop the flow of material to the drum when the level of material in the bin is too low for accurate proportioning.
 A scalping screen mounted independent of other proportioning or weighing equipment shall be provided if directed by the engineer.
-The total daily asphalt binder quantity numbers for the project shall be provided ot the engineer.
+The total daily asphalt binder quantity numbers for the project shall be provided to the engineer.

 404.4.3 Asphalt Meter.
 Asphalt binder shall be introduced through a continuously registering cumulative indicating meter by a pump specifically designed for drum mix plants.
 The meter shall be located in the asphalt line so that the meter will continuously register the asphalt discharge to the mixer and such that the discharge through the meter can be readily diverted into a container for measurement.
 The meter shall be equipped with a nonsetback register and shall have an accuracy within 2 percent by weight of the material actually being measured in any given period of time.
 The nonsetback register shall register only the asphalt discharged to the mixer and shall not record asphalt circulated back to the storage tank.
 A device shall be provided in the asphalt storage tank to indicate when the supply of asphalt to the pump and metering device is such that accurate proportioning is not accomplished.
 The accuracy of the pump and meter shall be verified at periodic intervals as designated by the engineer.
 The total daily asphalt binder quantity number for the project shall be provided to the engineer.